What Metals Are Used in Metal Spinning?

 Inconel 625

-Appearance: A silver metal resembling stainless steel with the weight of aluminium
+• Appearance: Silver metal resembling stainless steel with aluminum’s weight.

 Monel